hsson/brkt-cli/esx.md

 When the process completes, the VMDK specified in the `--template-vm-name` argument is updated with the latest Metavisor.

+# Encrypting images using an ESX host

+The `vmware encrypt-with-esx-host` subcommand performs the following steps to create an encrypted VMDK:

+1. Get the latest Metavisor OVF release image stored in S3.
+1. Connect to the ESX host.
+1. Lanch an encryptor instance on the ESX host using the downloaded Metavisor OVF.
+1. Attach the unencrypted root volume to a new, encrypted volume.
+1. Copy the unencrypted root volume to a new, encrypted volume.
+1. Detach the unencrypted guest root volume from the encryptor instance.
+1. Depending on the options selected, either exports the encryptor instance to an OVA/OVF and terminates the encryptor instance or simply stops the encrypted instance.
+1. Print the encrypted VM instance name (if the OVA/OVF option is not selected).

 # Encrypting images on an ESX host